jeroentvb/wind-forecast/README.md

 Scraping websites is a grey area and may not be allowed by all websites.
 To put it in other words: __Use this app at your own risk__ and for personal use only.

+The app has only been tested on node v9.5.0.

 # Wind forecast
 An app that scrapes wind forecasts from a few websites for personal use.
 I decided to start building it because I don't want to check 4 different apps/websites to see the wind forecast.